How to do an excellent AI alignment project

 Yes, as long as everyone in the group is contributing and learning during the project.
 However, we expect most participants to do projects independently.

-If you have already agreed to work on a project with someone else, please indicate this in the project details form that we send around the time of session 7 so we can put you in the same project cohort!
+If you have already agreed to work on a project with someone else, please indicate this in the project details form so we can put you in the same project cohort!

 Can I work on a project about [topic X]?